Friday, June 17, 2011

 • Mondeuse du Bugey "Coteaux de Mataret"

-Thierry took over the Family Domaine in 2001, soon after receiving his Diploma of Oenologist.
-The local elders used to talk about the slopes of Mataret, saying that before the chestnut trees grew, the land produced wines of legend.
-It didn't take long for Thierry to clear 3 hectares part of the chestnut forest on the steep slope and plant 18000 vines of Roussette and Mondeuse.
-These vines are still young, but express already the complexity of the blue marl contained in the soil.
+It didn't take long for Thierry to clear 3 hectares of the chestnut forest on the steep slope and plant 18000 vines of Roussette and Mondeuse.
+These vines are still young, but they already express the complexity of the blue marl contained in the soil.

-Roussette du Bugey "Mataret" is complex, with great minerality and ripe yellow fruit flavors, very good structure and texture and evident ageing potential (even for a white).
+• Roussette du Bugey "Mataret" is complex, with great minerality and ripe yellow fruit flavors, very good structure and texture and evident ageing potential (even for a white).

-Both resulting wines are always fine examples of what Bugey has to offer.
+Both resulting wines are fine examples of what Bugey has to offer.
 Thierry Tissot is a producer to keep an eye on, as he is definitely an up-and-coming young and talented winemaker.

 2007 Thierry Tissot Roussette du Bugey Mataret (Altesse) Savoie France